 5. Stay organized.

 Organization has always been key for me.
 Keeping my office organized helps me to focus on my work mentally.
-Keeping my home organized helps me to get things done quickly and efficiently, whether it’s making dinner or preparing some crafts to keep the kids busy.
+Keeping my home organized helps me get things done quickly and efficiently, whether it’s making dinner or preparing some crafts to keep the kids busy.

 7. Ask for help.

 This one is probably the most important.
 Being a mom is hard.
 Being a working mom is hard.
 Being a single working mom is hard.
-Asking for help is vital.
+So asking for help is vital.
 Whether you have to have your mom or mother-in-law come to keep the kids busy for a few hours once a week or you hire a nanny or babysitter a few times a week, do what you need to do to get help.
 Perhaps you’d rather hire someone to clean your house?
 Or maybe you’d rather employ an in-home nanny so you can better focus on work a few hours a week?
-Whatever it is you need, don’t feel ashamed or afraid to ask for help when you feel overwhelmed.
+Whatever you need, don’t feel ashamed or afraid to ask for help when you feel overwhelmed.